barkowalska/Emotion-Recognition-from-Speech/README.md

 # Emotion-Recognition-from-Speech

+###### Article
-Emotion Recognition from Speech for Smart Affective Services Using a Combination of SVM and DBN
+Emotion Recognition from Chinese Speech for Smart Affective Services Using a Combination of SVM and DBN

 link: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5539696/